alexpawlowski/one-click-hugo-cms/site/content/_index.md

   text: >-
     The Knoxville City Hackathon is coming back this summer for its 2nd edition, July 18th - 19th for a virtual rendition of civic-minded innovation and collaboration for our beloved city of Knoxville.
-Register on Eventbrite below.
 intro:
   heading: Hack on the Scruffy City
   text: >-